- Student Life Menu

 Residents must report lost/stolen keys to a Resident Director or the Office of Housing and Residence Life immediately.
 A locksmith will change the locks on the bedroom door within a reasonable timeframe of the resident reporting the key lost or stolen.
 A lock change fee of $75.00 will be billed to the resident for immediate payment.
 There will be no refund once a lock change has been requested.

-Lost keys will be replaced for a fee of $25.00 and will be billed to the resident for immediate payment.
+Lost room keys will be replaced for a fee of $75.00 and will be billed to the resident for immediate payment.
+Lost mailbox keys will be replaced for a fee of $75.00 and will be billed to the resident for immediate payment.
 Failure to return keys at the time of checkout will result in lock change fees.
+Lost SUNYCards will be replaced for a fee of $20.00 and will be billed to the resident for immediate payment.
 Residents may not allow anyone to borrow their housing issued keys or SUNYCard.
 Duplication and unauthorized use or possession of college or residence hall keys is prohibited.
 Violation of these policies will result in student code of conduct action.

-Residents who are locked out should contact their Resident Assistant.
-If the Resident Assistant cannot be contacted, the resident should contact a Resident Director.
-If the Resident Director cannot be contacted, the resident should contact the Office of Campus Safety & Security at 315-786-2359.
-A student SUNY ID must be presented at the time of the lockout.
+Residents who are locked out should either stop by the Residence Hall Front Desk or contact the Front Desk Staff at 315-755-0411 between the hours of 8:00 am and 5:00 pm.
+Between the hours of 5:00 pm and 8:00 am, or if the Front Desk Staff cannot be reached, students should contact the Office of Campus Safety & Security at 315-786-2222.
+Identification must be presented at the time of the lockout.
 Housing and Residence Life staff members will only let residents into their assigned room.
 Staff members will not give residents access to other resident’s rooms.
 Staff will not unlock doors for guests.
-Upon the assistance for each lockout by a staff member, the resident will be required to verify that they are in possession of their keys.
+Upon the assistance for each lockout by a staff member, the resident will be required to verify that they are in possession of their keys/ID.
 Residents who cannot produce their keys may be charged for a lock change.
+Three or more lockouts per semester will result in a lock out charge.
 Lockout assistance will be completed at the earliest time feasible to the Housing and Residence Life staff or Campus Safety & Security.
 Leaving room/suite doors unlocked is dangerous and also places suitemates’ belongings at risk.

 Lounges and study rooms are provided for the use of the hall residents and their escorted guests.
 Residents are responsible for keeping all areas neat and presentable.
 It is a violation of College policy to remove furniture or other provided equipment from building common areas.
 Lounge furnishings must remain in their designated areas.
 If lounge furniture is missing and attempts to locate it fail, the Office of Housing & Residence Life reserves the option to do a residence hall room search.
 Students who are found in possession of public area furniture will be subject to College disciplinary action.
 Any lounge furniture not accounted for will be assessed as a group billing.

 Overnight guests are permitted, with the consent of all roommates, only on Friday and Saturday nights.
 Overnight guests are defined as any individual (student or non-student) who is not the assigned and designated resident of a residence hall room at Jefferson.
-All overnight guests must be registered with the Office of Housing & Residence Life by 5:00 PM on Fridays.
+All overnight guests must be registered with the Office of Housing & Residence Life and the Office of Campus Safety & Security.
 Forms may be obtained in the Office of Housing & Residence Life and must be signed by all room occupants.
 All overnight guests must be at least 18 years of age.

 All guests of Jefferson resident students must be escorted by their hosts at all times.
 It is the responsibility of the host student to ensure that their guests abide by all Residence Life and College policies.
 The host student assumes full responsibility for their guest’s actions.
 Any violation of policy may result in the guest being asked to leave the campus immediately, the guest being barred from future visits to campus, and the host being processed through the College Student Conduct Process.